 More fish and income from sustainable fisheries and aquaculture

-Title: Special initiative ONE WORLD – No Hunger: Global Programme Sustainable Fisheries and Aquaculture Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global; Madagascar, Malawi, Mauritania, Uganda and Zambia Overall term: 2016 to 2023
+Title: Special initiative ONE WORLD – No Hunger: Global Programme Sustainable Fisheries and Aquaculture Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Co-funded by: European Union Country: Global; Uganda, Madagascar, Mauritania, Malawi, Zambia, Cambodia, India, Ghana and Mozambique Overall term: 2016 to 2024

-The population has access to more fish products and higher incomes derived from sustainable and resource-friendly fisheries and aquaculture.
+The population facing food insecurity has access to more fish products and higher incomes derived from sustainable and resource-friendly fisheries and aquaculture.

 ‘More fish, more work’: the project advises small and medium-sized businesses on sustainable fish production and processing.
 This creates jobs and income-generating opportunities in the value chain.
 Innovative production methods cut costs and reduce after-catch losses.

 ‘Sustainable fish’: the project also advises the governments in its partner countries on planning and implementing strategies, action plans and other measures.
 In this way, it contributes to providing the necessary framework conditions for resource-friendly, artisanal fishing and aquaculture.

 ‘Less fish from IUU fishing’: IUU fishing is to be curbed by introducing registration and licensing systems for fishers and their boats and by conducting inspections.

 The European Union supports the project with a cofinancing arrangement in order to develop and implement hygiene standards in the fish value chain in Mauritania.

 In addition, the project cooperates with the non-governmental organisation Stop Illegal Fishing to support partner countries in implementing the Agreement on Port State Measures (PSMA) of the Food and Agriculture Organization of the United Nations.